 Brex issues a few different cards designed for specific types of businesses.
 Brex for Ecommerce is, as the name implies, for ecommerce-focused businesses, but perhaps you operate a startup that needs a credit card.
 Brex for Startups could be a better fit.

 Again, there are tight requirements to qualify for this card.
 In particular, your business must be "tech-forward" and have at least $100,000 in a business bank account.
 If you can meet that bar, you'll appreciate that many of the features that make Brex for Ecommerce attractive also apply to this card for startups.
 Again, Brex bases your approval and credit line on your business and does not require a personal guarantee, which reduces your personal risk.
 You'll be eligible for the same signup offers with multiple business products and tools and worth more than $50,000 in value.
-And you're eligible for the same signup offer of 30,000 Brex Rewards points upon signup (credited to your dashboard after you spend $1,000 on your new card) and waived fees for the life of the account, but the rewards program is structured differently.
+And you're eligible for a signup offer of 30,000 Brex Rewards points upon signup and waived fees for the life of the account, but the rewards program is structured differently.

 With Brex for Startups you can earn 7x points on rideshares, 4x points on travel, 3x points at restaurants, 2x points on software subscriptions and one point per $1 spent on all other transactions.
 Plus, your points are transferable to six airline loyalty programs.